wkh237/react-native-fetch-blob/README.md

 # react-native-fetch-blob [![npm version](https://badge.fury.io/js/react-native-fetch-blob.svg)](https://badge.fury.io/js/react-native-fetch-blob)

-Since react-native `fetch` API [does not marshals `Blob` data in request/response body](https://github.com/facebook/react-native/issues/854), I made this plugin which send/receive HTTP request/response that have `Blob` body content.

-This plugin simply convert given base64 string into blob format and send the request in a new thread.
-The process is done in native code, it supports both Android (uses awesome library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.
+A react-native module for fetch file/image with custom headers, supports blob response data.

-If you're dealing with image or file server that requires an `Authorization` token in the header, you might try this plugin (this is also the reason why I made this plugin), the source code is very simple, just an implementation of native HTTP request.
+If you're dealing with image or file server that requires an `Authorization` token in the header, or you're having problem with `fetch` API when receiving blob data, you might try this module (this is also the reason why I made this plugin).

+This module enables you upload/download binary data in js, see [Examples](#user-content-usage) bellow.

+The source code is very simple, just an implementation of native HTTP request, supports both Android (uses awesome native library  [AsyncHttpClient](https://github.com/AsyncHttpClient/async-http-client])) and IOS.

 * [Installation](#user-content-installation)